Implementation of quantum stochastic walks for function approximation, two-dimensional data classification, and sequence classification: Advantages of quantum stochastic neural networks

-At first, from FIG. \ref{fig:accelerate fitting} we find the QSNNs, both coherent and incoherent, perform better than the classical NN.
-The classical NN for comparison here is a typical feed-forward NN with 3 layers and 5 neurons as in FIG. 1, neurons in the same layer has no connection, and it uses a softmax function as the output function.
-The output $\vec{y_s}(\vec{w}, \vec{b}) = (y_{\text{No}}, y_{\text{Yes}})$ gives the probabilities that the processed input $(\alpha, \beta)$ is a sentence ($y_{\text{Yes}}$) or not ($y_{\text{No}}$).
-The loss function of a classical NN is defined as
+The classical NN for comparison here is a typical feed-forward NN with 2 input neurons and 2 output neurons.
+For the $s$th input sample $e_s$, the input data of the classical NN is determined by the quantum state $\rho_{\text{in}}$ described as Eq. (\ref{eq:rho_in}).
+Namely, the data as the input of the classical NN is the probability distribution $(\alpha_s, \beta_s)$ over the neurons $|1\rangle$ and $|2\rangle$ of the QSNN after the \emph{Input} stage.
+Then, the classical NN governed by the weight $\vec{w}$ and bias $\vec{b}$ evolves.
+And we use the standard softmax function as the activation function to obtain a normalized output $\vec{y_s}(\vec{w}, \vec{b}) = (y_{\text{No}}, y_{\text{Yes}})$ of the classical NN.
+The output gives the probabilities for the input $e_s$ to be identified as a sentence ($y_{\text{Yes}}$) and not ($y_{\text{No}}$).
+The loss function of the classical NN for a batch of $M$ samples is defined as

-where $\vec{l_s}\in\{\vec{l}_{\text{No}}=(1,0), \vec{l}_{\text{Yes}}=(0, 1)\}$ is a classical label.
+where $\vec{l_s}\in\{\text{No}=(1,0), \text{Yes}=(0, 1)\}$ is a classical label.

-Next, we compare the training performances between two kinds of QSNNs.
-FIG. \ref{fig:accelerate fitting} shows the mean Loss always goes down faster when the model contains coherent evolution.
-So we are pleasantly surprised to find that the coherent evolution by a nonzero Hamiltonian can accelerate training further!

-In addition, we can further accelerate the training of the coherent QSNN by choosing an optimal initial value for the coherence strength $h$ rather than a random value just at a small cost.
-Details about the strategy are given in Sec. \uppercase\expandafter{\romannumeral4}.A of Supplemental materials.

-Therefore, the training of the QSNN is always more efficient than classical NN in terms of step complexity and the coherent QSNN always completes learning at the fastest speed.
-This clearly shows the quantum advantages of QSNNs.